SS Exodus: Second World War

 In September 1942 President Warfield sailed to Britain via Boston, Halifax, Nova Scotia and St John's, Newfoundland.
 From Boston onward she was escorted in convoys.
-Coast Lines of Liverpool, England, provided British Merchant Navy crews for President Warfield and the other coastal packet ships to bring them from the USA to Britain.
-A crew commanded by Captain JR Williams took over President Warfield, and on September 21, 1942 she left St John's in Convoy RB 1 to Liverpool.
+Coast Lines of Liverpool, England, provided British Merchant Navy crews for President Warfield and the other coastal packet ships to bring them from the US to Britain.
+A crew commanded by Captain JR Williams took over President Warfield, and on September 21, 1942, she left St John's in Convoy RB 1 to Liverpool.